pizgo/photo-displayer/README.md

 # Photo displayer app.

-A simple app requested during one interview.
-It downloads the list of photos' urls from an external API, extracts their IDs, displayes them into the 3-columns row.
+A simple app requested during job interview.
+It downloads the list of photos' urls from an external API, extracts their IDs, displayes them into the 3-columns rows.

 Created using:
 - React.js
-- Redux
+- React Redux
 - Bootstrap
 - Cypress integration tests